Taking Video of Police

 Contact an Orlando civil rights lawyer

 If you believe your rights have been violated, contact the experienced civil rights lawyers of The Baez Law Firm for a consultation.
-With offices in Orlando and Miami, the attorneys of The Baez Law Firm can help no matter what your civil rights claims entail.
+With offices in Orlando and Miami, the lawyers of The Baez Law Firm can help no matter what your civil rights claims entail.